-You are not alone in having questions about employing a nanny!
-Most employers have only employed a handful of employees and many are first time employers, so it is only natural to have questions.
-We have tried to compile some of the most Frequently Asked Questions (FAQs) to help you find the answers you need.
-If you do not find what you are looking for then please contact us by phone, email, chat and we can help you further.
+You are not alone in having questions about employing a nanny.
+Most employers have only ever employed a handful of employees and many are first time employers, so it is only natural to have questions.
+We have compiled some of the most Frequently Asked Questions (FAQs) to help you find the answers you need.
+If you do not find answers to what you are looking for then please contact us by phone, email, chat and we can help you further.

 Employing a Nanny